SvvNeeraj/enhancing_image/README.md

-# Enhancing Image – Deep Learning Image Super Resolution
+# Image Upscaling – Deep Learning Image Super Resolution

 This project focuses on **enhancing low-resolution images into high-resolution images** using **deep learning techniques**, mainly **RRDN (Residual-in-Residual Dense Network)**.
 The goal is to improve image clarity and sharpness **without changing original colors or textures**.